DamianGrudzien/thegame1409/src/main/java/org/example/game/characters/ARCHERS_README.md

 **Archer** should be the subclass of the **Warrior** class and should have bow with which he can attack enemy units in 2,3, ... n position.
 If there are more than one archer in the army, the first archer hits enemy on second position and the second archer hits enemy on third position and so on.

-When he is in the front of the army he's changing his weapon and attack with his basic power.
+When he is in the front of the army he's changing his weapon to melee attack and attack with his basic power.
 He also has a finite amount of arrows to attack.

 ### The basic parameters of the Archer: